-\IEEEPARstart{I}{mage} super-resolution (SR), especially single-image super-resolution (SISR), is one kind of image transformation task and has received increasing attention in academic and industry.
-As shown in Fig.~\ref{SISR}, SISR aims to reconstruct a super-resolution (SR) image from its degraded low-resolution (LR) one.
-It is widely used in various computer vision applications, including security and surveillance image, medical image reconstruction, video enhancement, and image segmentation.
+Image super-resolution (SR), especially single-image super-resolution (SISR), is one kind of image transformation task and has received increasing attention in academia and industry.
+As shown in Fig.~\ref{SISR}, SISR aims to reconstruct a high-resolution (HR) image from its degraded low-resolution (LR) one.
+It is widely used in various computer vision applications, including security and surveillance images, medical image reconstruction, video enhancement, and image segmentation.

-Many SISR methods have been studied long before, such as bicubic interpolation and Lanczos resampling~\cite{duchon1979lan} which are based on interpolation.
-However, SISR is an inherently ill-posed problem, and there always exist multiple HR images corresponding to one original LR image.
-To solve this issue, some numerical methods utilize prior information to restrict the solution space of the reconstruction, such as edge-based methods~\cite{sun2008grad} and image statistics-based methods~\cite{kim2010sparse}.
-Meanwhile, there are some widely used learning methods, such as neighbor embedding methods~\cite{chang2004super} and sparse coding methods~\cite{yang2010image}, which assume that there exists a transformation between LR and HR patches.
+Many SISR methods have been studied long before, such as bicubic interpolation and Lanczos resampling~\cite{duchon1979lan}, which are based on interpolation.
+However, SISR is an inherently ill-posed problem, and multiple HR images corresponding to the same LR image always exist.
+To solve this issue, some numerical methods (e.g., edge-based methods~\cite{sun2008grad} and image statistics-based methods~\cite{kim2010sparse}) utilize prior information to restrict the solution space.
+Meanwhile, there are some widely used learning-based methods, such as neighbor embedding methods~\cite{chang2004super} and sparse coding methods~\cite{yang2010image}, which learn a transformation between LR and HR patches.